SherMarri/airflow-etl-terraform/README.md

 ## Provisioning Resources

-Follow the instructions in this[TERRAFORM doc](TERRAFORM.md) to setup the resources required for this infrastructure.
+Follow the instructions in this [TERRAFORM doc](TERRAFORM.md) to setup the resources required for this infrastructure.

 ## Apache Airflow